People at the Archive

 Dr Claire Langhamer

 Claire Langhamer is a Senior Lecturer in History at the University of Sussex where she has worked for the last ten years.
 Her interest in Mass Observation began when she was researching for her first book, Women's Leisure in England 1920-1960.
 Since then MO has been central to her research and she has used it in articles on women and pubs during the Second World War, the meanings of home in mid-century Britain, adultery in the post-war period, and love and courtship.
-She is currently writing a book on 'everyday love' based on new and old MO.
+She has recently written a new book about 'everyday love' based on new and old MO.
 This is called The English in Love: The Intimate Story of an Emotional Revolution and is published by the OUP.

 Professor Jeremy MacClancy

 Jeremy MacClancy is a Professor of Anthropology in the School of Social Sciences and Law at Oxford Brooks University.
 His research interests include social and culturally-based food practices and research methods for the anthropological study of food and its consumption.
 He is also the Director of ACCEND (the Anthropological Centre for Conservation, Environment and Development).
 Professor MacClancy joined the Trustee Board in June 2011.